Ernesto-Nava/Exploratory-Analysis-Using-SAS./README.md

 # SAS
 The SAS procedures and steps that I used to conduct EDA and hypothesis testing for this project include the following:
-PROC SQL
+PROC SQL,
-PROC MEANS
+PROC MEANS,
-PROC TABULATE
+PROC TABULATE,
-PROC SGPLOT
+PROC SGPLOT,
-PROC TTEST
+PROC TTEST,
 PROC CORR